-I want to talk to you today about what the Evangelical Lutheran Church in America specifically should do in regard to the question of reparations for Black peoples on this continent.
-But I’m willing to bet, if you belong to a mainline denomination, the arguments, topics, challenges, and bullshit from your “betters” will all sound too familiar.
+I want to talk to you today about what the Evangelical Lutheran Church in America should do in regard to the question of reparations for Black peoples on this continent.
+I’m willing to bet if you belong to a mainline denomination, the arguments, topics, challenges, and bullshit from your “betters” will sound all too familiar.

 But for my part, much like in Dear Church, I prefer to talk about my own backyard.
+I want you to know this post comes from my deep shame at being a member of the ELCA at this time.
 This is a post of heartache.
-I want you to know this post comes from my deep shame at being a member of the ELCA at this time.
-I believe we have failed all humanity at a critical time in salvation history.
+I believe we have failed humanity at a critical time in history.

-This post is about what I think are the very few next steps that are left for us.
-It’s my last attempt to reason with my church.
-I have been guided, led, and called to no longer do that as my primary role in this church after 2020.
-I don’t know what that means, but I know other than the effort I’m going to describe to you I have little to no interest in the ELCA and it’s going on’s.
-I have a community to serve, Jubilee Collective, and this post may threaten our funding.
-But I’d rather lose a part of my salary than live as a slave.
+This post addresses I think are the limited next steps that are left for us.
+It’s my last attempt to reason with my church as I have been guided, led, and called to relinquish that role in this church after 2020.
+I don’t know what that means, but I know that, other than what I’m about to describe to you, I have little to no interest further in the ELCA and it’s goings-on.
+I have a community, Jubilee Collective, to serve, and while this post may threaten our funding, I’d rather lose a part of my salary than live as a slave.
 I’d rather die free.

 In this chapter I tie reparations to the act of repentance.
-It is an attempt to call us to a “spiritual position” of reparations.
-I had hoped we would start the conversations, prepare the way, like John the Baptist, among mainline denominations.
-On the Dear Church book tour, I would often avoid questions of denominational financial reparations.
-Like I do in the passage above.
+It is an attempt to call us to a spiritual position of reparations.
+I had hoped we would start the conversation; prepare the way like John the Baptist among mainline denominations.
+On the Dear Church book tour, I often avoided questions regarding denominational financial reparations like I did in the passage above.

 The time for that has passed.